Semi-stable subcategories for Euclidean quivers

 \begin{Prop} Any thick subcategory generated by a finite set of objects in connecting components of $D^b(\rep(Q))$ is generated by an exceptional sequence $E$ where all the terms can be chosen to be in connecting components. \end{Prop}

 \begin{proof} It is sufficient to consider the case where $Q$ is connected and non-Dynkin.
 In \cite{Dichev}, it is proven that if $\mathcal{C}$ is a thick subcategory of $\rep(Q)$ which is generated by a finite set of preprojective representations, then $\C$ is generated by an exceptional sequence where each term can be chosen to be preprojective.
-Let $\mathcal{A}$ be a thick subcategory of $D^b(\rep(Q))$ generated by the exceptional objects $X_1,\ldots,X_r$ where all the $X_i$ lie in the connecting component.
+Let $\mathcal{A}$ be a thick subcategory of $D^b(\rep(Q))$ generated by objects $X_1,\ldots,X_r$ where all the $X_i$ lie in the connecting component and hence are exceptional.
 Let $\tau$ denote the Auslander-Reiten translate in $D^b(\rep(Q))$.
 The connecting component contains only the preprojective representations and the inverse shifts of the preinjective representations.
 There exists a positive integer $t$ for which all $\tau^{-t}X_i$ are preprojective indecomposable representations.
 Hence $\mathcal{C}(\tau^{-t}X_1,\ldots,\tau^{-t}X_r)$ is a thick subcategory of $\rep(Q)$ generated by preprojective representations.
-Therefore, by the previous observation,
+Therefore, by \cite[Prop.
+3.1.10]{Dichev},

 for an exceptional sequence $E=(Y_1, \ldots,Y_m)$ where all $Y_i$ are preprojective.
 Clearly, we also have

 where here, $E$ is seen as an exceptional sequence in $D^b(\rep(Q))$.
 From this, we see that

 where $E'$ is the exceptional sequence $E'=(\tau^tY_1,\ldots,\tau^tY_m)$. \end{proof}